15 of the Best Waterfalls in Iceland

 HraunfossarTrip to the land of the Midnight sun

-The couple who took the shot drove the whole Ring road and enjoyed all the big sites.
+The couple who took this photo drove the entire Ring Road and enjoyed all the of big sites.
 This waterfall is not close to the Ring road but is easy to find.
 It’s an hour and a half drive north from Reykjavík.

 Hraunfossar might be one of the more unique waterfalls we have here in Iceland.
-This is not one solid waterfall but made up hundreds of streams seeping through cracks in the lava field, coming together in one, wide area called Hraunfossar (lava falls).
-The water is crystal clear and is wonderfully blue.
-Access to the falls is as easy as it gets and above Hraunfossar you have Barnafoss, a smaller waterfall a minute upstream.
+Its is not one solid waterfall but hundreds of streams seeping through cracks in the lava field, coming together in one wide area called Hraunfossar (lava falls).
+The water is crystal clear and blue.
+Access to the falls is easy and above Hraunfossar you have Barnafoss, a smaller waterfall a minute upstream.

 GPS Coordinates: 64°42’5.70″N 20°58’43.59″W